 In case of an electronic vote by email the system must use a secure SSL connection and the detailed voting results must be kept by the Executive Office on file for at least 3 years.
 Any member may request to see the detailed anonymous voting results.

 Section 2.
 Convening the General Assembly

 A notice inviting members to the Ordinary General Assembly at the ICRS Congress, containing the proposed agenda shall be sent to all Members no later than 40 days before the date of the General Assembly.
 Any member may request the inclusion of items in the Agenda by notifying the President at least 20 days before the date of the General Assembly.
-The General Assembly shall be considered to have formed a quorum if at least one tenth of members with voting rights are present or represented electronically.
-If fewer members are present at the appointed time, the General Assembly shall take place 30 minutes later, with the same agenda at the same place; at that time it shall be considered to have formed a quorum irrespective of the number of members present.
-The delayed General Assembly does not require a separate notice or invitation.
+The General Assembly shall be considered to have formed a quorum if at least five percent of members with voting rights are present or represented electronically.

 In very special situations, an Extraordinary General Assembly may also be convened by the General Board at its discretion and must be announced to all members in writing with a minimal notice of 40 days.
 Such a request must state the business to be transacted during the Extraordinary General Assembly to be convened and include a motion to be voted on.

 Section 3.
 Chair and recording of the Minutes

 The President of the society shall preside over the General Assembly.
 If he/she is unavailable or incapacitated this function shall be fulfilled by the Vice President or, if the latter is also unavailable or incapacitated, by the Past President.
 If none of the above is available another member of the Executive Board shall preside over the General Assembly.